 PANNICULECTOMY, THE FINAL STEP AFTER MASSIVE WEIGHT LOSS, WHAT TO EXPECT

-Panniculectomy should be differentiated from an abdominoplasty.
-A panniculectomy is usually associated with incisions of the abdominal pannus.
-This should be compared with reconstructive abdominoplasty with the muscles of the abdominal wall (rectus sheath plicated).
-Paniculectomies have been shown to be performed with other operations, including gastric bypass surgery (Foley procedure), hysterectomies and herniorrhaphies, if necessary.
-Patients who require a panniculectomy, excision of the abdominal pannus or apron, easily show functional signs of the massive abdominal excess skin and fat, which can include hygienic rashes along the suprapubic area, which may extend from the inguinal area and the groin creases, up to the hips.
+Panniculectomy should be differentiated from an abdominoplasty, also known as a tummy tuck.
+A panniculectomy is usually associated with incisions of the abdominal pannus, compared to reconstructive abdominoplasty with the muscles of the abdominal wall (rectus sheath plicated).
+Panniculectomies have commonly been performed with other operations, including gastric bypass surgery (Foley procedure), hysterectomies, and herniorrhaphies, if necessary.
+Patients who require a panniculectomy, excision of the abdominal pannus or apron, easily show functional signs of the massive abdominal excess skin and fat, which can include hygienic rashes along the suprapubic area that may extend from the inguinal area and the groin creases, up to the hips.
 The massive amount of weight may also cause functional back pain from the lower and mid-back region, which will be greatly improved by removing this enormous abdominal pannus.

 Abdominoplasties normally differ from a panniculectomy in that not only is skin and fat removed, but application of the midline rectus abdominal wall muscles is normally performed.
 Patients undergoing abdominoplasty usually do not have the same symptoms and functional problems associated with this massive pannus.
 Literature describes abdominoplasty and panniculectomy as two different procedures.
 Once again, the panniculectomy is usually only associated with the direct excision of the skin and fat, while abdominoplasty allows for reconstruction of the abdominal wall.
-A grading system has been developed, associated with scale of 1 to 5 with the higher grades associated with patients with heavier weight.
-They have also found the correlation that the higher grades have with more problems postoperatively.
-The higher the grades may also be associated with increased dehiscence of the wound (opening of the wound) with increased rash along the incision site with infection and breakdown of skin.
-Similar incisions are performed with abdominoplasty and panniculectomy along the lower pubic area extending to the hips; however, often in a panniculectomy a midline incision will be made below the breast bone, extending all the way to the muscle and up to the belly button n order to maintain good blood supply to the thick flap of tissue in order to maintain blood supply of the lower flap to prevent loss of skin which could occur with inadequate blood supply.
+A grading system has been developed, associated with a scale of 1 to 5 with the higher grades relating to patients with heavier weight.
+A correlation has been found that the higher grades have more postoperative problems.
+The higher grades may also be associated with increased dehiscence of the wound (opening of the wound) with increased rash along the incision site with infection and breakdown of skin.
+Similar incisions are performed with abdominoplasty and panniculectomy along the lower pubic area extending to the hips; however, often in a panniculectomy a midline incision will be made below the breast bone, extending all the way to the muscle and up to the belly button in order to maintain good blood supply to the thick flap of tissue in order to maintain blood supply of the lower flap to prevent loss of skin which could occur with inadequate blood supply.

-Complications associated with either an abdominoplasty or panniculectomy include bleeding such as a hermatoma which may be associated with opening of a vessel which may require returning to the operating room to control the bleeding.
-Drainage tubes are normally placed for 7 to 10 days until the amount of fluid through the drains is minimal.
-Infections may be associated with graft placement with concurrent hernia repair as well skin infections which may be associated with cellulitus or erythema.
+Complications associated with either an abdominoplasty or panniculectomy include bleeding such as a hematoma which may be associated with the opening of a vessel which may require returning to the operating room to control the bleeding.
+Drainage tubes are typically placed for 7 to 10 days until the amount of fluid through the drains is minimal.
+Infections may be associated with graft placement with concurrent hernia repair as well as skin infections, which may be related to cellulitis or erythema.
 These must be immediately attended to, usually requiring IV antibiotics in a hospital setting.

-Severe scarring can certainly occur along the incisions site and the patient must realize that the scars are always a trade off removal of massive amount of tissue and there can never be a guarantee of the final outcome of any scars.
+Severe scarring can certainly occur along the incision site, and the patient must realize that the scars are always a trade-off for removal of massive amounts of tissue and there can never be a guarantee of the final outcome of any scars.
 The scars can include keloids, hypertrophic scarring, widespread scarring, hyper or hypopigmentation or a variety of the above.
-Skin breakdown through rare can occur if dissection is to great which causes inadequate blood supply to the flap being pulled down.
+Skin breakdown though rare can occur if dissection is too great, which causes inadequate blood supply to the flap being pulled down.

 Other complications can include fluid collections called seroma in which the fluid is formed within the extra abdominal space that was created.
 This may require a secondary drain placement once again and antibiotics.

-Revisions of these large paniculectomies are not uncommon, especially when patients desire debulking of the upper abdominal area or the hip regions or flanks.
-We prefer to wait six months prior liposuction of the upper abdominal or flank areas after abdominoplasty or panniculectomy surgery to reduce the incidents of skin loss or flap death.
+Revisions of these large panniculectomies are not uncommon, especially when patients desire to debulk the upper abdominal area, the hip regions or the flanks.
+We prefer to wait six months prior to liposuction of the upper abdominal or flank areas after abdominoplasty or panniculectomy surgery to reduce the incidents of skin loss or flap death.

-Concomitant surgeries are often performed with large paniculectomies for massive weight loss, which may include breast augmentation to regain fullness with or without mastopexies or breast lift to remove the excess skin of the lower breast regions.
-Brachioplasties (removal of skin from the arm.) and thigh plasties, both medical and lateral, may help to smooth out the thigh area with removal of massive amount of lax skin from the inner and outer thighs.
+Concomitant surgeries are often performed with large panniculectomies for massive weight loss, which may include breast augmentation to regain fullness with or without mastopexies or breast lift to remove the excess skin of the lower breast regions.
+Brachioplasties (removal of skin from the arms) and thigh plasties, both medial and lateral, may help to smooth out the thigh area with removal of massive amounts of lax skin from the inner and outer thighs.
 These surgeries are all associated with significant scarring.
-Once again, the scarring is unpredictable and the patient must understand the trade off of the scars for the removal of this massive amount of skin and fat.
+Once again, the scarring is unpredictable, and the patient must understand the trade-off of the scars for the removal of this massive amount of skin and fat.

-Massive paniculectomies are excellent surgeries for the patients who either had massive weight loss by diet and exercise or by bariatric surgery.
-Similar to breast reduction, patients have greatly improved quality of life with massive amount of heaviness of skin and fat that often weighs upon their backs through the day is gone and rashes are also no longer present and hygienic infections are reduced greatly.
-These can include fungal-type infections.
-Patients normally feel much improved both in and out of clothing after the surgery.
+Massive panniculectomies are excellent surgeries for the patients who either had massive weight loss by diet and exercise or by bariatric surgery.
+Similar to breast reduction, patients have a greatly improved quality of life when massive amounts of heaviness of skin and fat that often weighs upon their backs throughout the day are gone, and rashes are also no longer present, and hygienic infections are significantly reduced, including fungal-type infections.
+Patients commonly feel much improved both in and out of clothing after the surgery.